-15. List the characters in this play who betray or disappoint Hamlet and describe their actions.
+14. List the characters in this play who betray, disappoint, or oppose Hamlet and describe their actions.
 Then list the characters that stand by him and describe their actions.
 What does this say to you about Hamlet’s world?

-17. Do you agree with the critical analysis of Hamlet contained in the Learning Guide?
+16. Do you agree with the critical analysis of Hamlet as a man learning not to take revenge but delaying revenge until it is demonstrated that revenge is necessary for the preservation of the state.
 Justify your position with text from the play.

-19. Why could Denmark order the English King to kill Hamlet?
+18. Why could the King of Denmark order the English King to kill Hamlet?

 MORAL-ETHICAL EMPHASIS (CHARACTER COUNTS)

 Discussion Questions Relating to Ethical Issues will facilitate the use of this film to teach ethical principles and critical viewing.
 Additional questions are set out below.